 fbpx

-Korean Meatballs with Sesame Ginger Salad
+Korean Meatballs with Sesame Ginger Slaw

 These meatballs are an all-time favorite recipe of mine!
 The flavor is so unique and delicious, and the meatball sauce is perfect to put over rice or on veggies.
-The salad is light and refreshing, a perfect balance with the rich meatballs.
+The slaw is light and refreshing, a perfect balance with the rich meatballs.
 You could switch up the meat for the meatballs by using ground turkey, chicken, or veggie balls!

-Korean Meatballs with Sesame Ginger Salad
+Korean Meatballs with Sesame Ginger Slaw

-Prep Time30 mins
+Prep Time30 minutes

-Cook Time30 mins
+Cook Time30 minutes

 Servings: 3 (makes about 10 meatballs)